Case study: Westonbirt

 I love the fact that it is powered by the gas produced by the food it collects – a great example of both a circular economy and what is possible with a bit of creative thinking!

-6. If you had to give one top green tip to give to our readers, what would it be?
+6. If you had to give one top tip to our readers, what would it be?

 Follow the simple mantra of Reduce, Reuse and Recycle.
 Reducing consumption is the best way to battle climate change and minimise our impact on the planet.

-Our Bio-Bee service can also help your business deal with its food waste in a sustainable way – if your interested, please get in touch with a member of our team at email@example.com or on 01225 524560.
+Our Bio-Bee service can also help your business deal with its food waste in a sustainable way – if you’re interested, please get in touch with a member of our team at firstname.lastname@example.org or call us on 01225 524560.